nql05/ecommerce-app/backend/README.md

 ## Usage

 - Install dependencies: `npm install`
+- The run, build database and connect to it follow the guide in the next section.
-- Compile the typescript files: `npm run build`
+- Compile the typescript files: `npm run build`.
 - Start server: `npm start`

 ## How to build database for the project running on Docker